 Also called a lap book, this easy-to-make book report hits on all the major elements of a book study and gives students a chance to show what they know in a colorful way.

-23. Book Report Triorama
+25. Triorama Book Report

 A girl stands next to a book report mobile made from a wire hanger and index cards as an example of creative book report ideas